 Diversity, Equity, and Inclusion (DEI)

 The DEI Committee is aiding the Office of Equity and Inclusion by fundraising for educational, professional and social opportunities for students, teachers, and alumni in order to foster diversity, equity and inclusion at Central.
-Make a Gift to the DEI Fund today.

 How to get Involved